 Incest can be defined as sexual activity with a person from within the immediate family.
+It is also called intrafamilial sexual abuse.
 However, the exact relationships which can be construed as incest will vary from culture to culture.
 Many countries have laws that forbid incest but there is considerable variation in the exact nature of these.

 In England and Wales the Sexual Offences Act 2003 created an offence of familial sexual abuse (this is covered in Scotland in the 2009 Sexual Offences Act, and in Northern Ireland in the Sexual Offences Order 2008).
 The aim of this law was to protect children up to the age of 18 from any form of activity that a person would consider sexual or indecent.
 The offender may be an adult or another child.
 It recognises the modern family unit and it defines familial sexual abuse as being between a person and their parent (including adoptive or foster), grandparent, child, grandchild, sibling or half-sibling, uncle, aunt, nephew or niece.